Who Is This Mario + Rabbids Kingdom Battle Guide For?

 Then, you have a choice.
 Scaredy Rabbid isn’t worth upgrading, so you can choose to focus either on dashes, buffing the damage they deal and the number you can do, or pumping more points into health.
 If you go the dash-heavy route, movement becomes more important so that you can keep close to enemies and take advantage of it.

 As mentioned earlier, Rabbid Yoshi is a weird character that doesn’t really combine incredibly well with any particular character.
 That being said he can be a good substitute tank thanks to Outer Shell and does very well in a lot of the game’s boss fights.

 Rather appropriately, Yoshi makes a good teammate thanks to his Super Chance ability combined with Rabbid Yoshi’s Stone effect.
-There’s also a few other handy combos for this duo, such as Scaredy Rabbid triggering reaction shots.
+There are also a few other handy combos for this duo, such as Scaredy Rabbid triggering reaction shots.

 © 2017 LudoLogic